-[NB FHS1 topics are covered in weeks 1-6; weeks 7-8 will deal with FHS2 topics] Lecturers: Dr Morgan Clarke, Dr Zuzanna Olszewska, Prof. David Gellner, and Dr Inge Daniels
+[NB These FHS1 topics are covered in weeks 3-8; weeks 1-2 will deal with FHS2 topics]

+Lecturers: Dr Morgan Clarke, Prof. David Gellner, and Dr Ina Zharkevich

-- 16. New Kinship and the New Reproductive Technologies (MC) - 17.
-Romantic Love and Companionate Marriage (ZO) - 18.
-'Race' and other Essentialisms (DG) - 19.
+- 16. New Kinship and the New Reproductive Technologies (MC) - Beyond New Kinship Love, Globalisation and the Nation-State (MC) - 18.
+'Race' and Other Essentialisms (DG) - 19.
 Transformations of Nationalism and Cosmopolitanism (DG) - 20.
-Labour, Money and Markets (ID) - 21.
-Ethical Consumption (ID)
+Labour, Money and Markets (IZ) - 21.
+Ethical Consumption (IZ)